Professor: Dr. Travis Langley

 To do your assignments, check the message board on the MyHenderson page for this class several times each week.
 You should not go more than two weekdays in a row without checking the message board.
 You will either do each assignment on that message board or learn from the message board where to go to do each task.
 You will have several assignments every week.
 Because missing an assignment in an online class counts as missing class, anyone who fails to do three or more of the assignments may be dropped from the course without further notice.

 Assignments are due at the end of each week, indicated in the assignments’ subject headings.
 All of the week’s assignments are posted by the end of Wednesday, although some will appear earlier.
 The deadline is 5 minutes until midnight at the end of each Saturday.
-If you wait until that evening and something goes wrong that keeps you from doing the assignment, well, you should have done it earlier because you’ll normally have several days to complete each task.
+If you wait until that last day and something goes wrong that keeps you from doing the assignment, well, you should have done it earlier because you’ll normally have several days to complete each task.
 If your Internet is out all day, you are responsible for going somewhere with Internet access.
 If your wifi is out, you could use a phone to create a hotspot with access.
 The Internet is all around us, the ways to access it are many, and you have chosen to take an online class.
 Internet access and keep track of your schedule is your responsibility.
 Frankly, you should think of Friday as the deadline.

 While you enjoy great flexibility in taking this course online, you and you alone are responsible for your success.
 It requires motivation and devotion.
 You must make sure you follow instructions and do your work before the deadlines.